 Why are there differences between the usage figures shown in IRUS R5 and R4?

-The R5 Total_Item_Requests metric type is the most similar to the previous IRUS R4 service "number of successful downloads" metric.
+The R5 Total_Item_Requests metric type is the most comparable to the previous IRUS R4 service "number of successful downloads" metric.
 However, counts will differ due to changes in processing.
-In the R5 service we are working with a broader range of data from across the family of IRUS services.
-This means it is easier for us to spot more anomalies such as robots and rogue usage, and our exclusions have been updated.
-We are continually improving our filtering.
+In the R5 service, we work with a broader range of data from across the family of IRUS services.
+This means it is easier for us to spot more anomalies such as robots and rogue usage, and we also updated our exclusion rules.
+See How IRUS excludes robots and rogue usage.
 As a result, some of the recorded usage figures may appear lower than they did in the IRUS R4 service.
 For further information see our guide Comparing IRUS COUNTER Release 4 (R4) and Release 5 (R5) figures.

 Can I view downloads by school/department?